bariskbayram/getchapull-spring-backend/README.md

 * You can see the posts belonging to other users that are followed by you on the main page.

 ### Build and Run on your localhost

+  * java version: openjdk 11.0.25 2024-10-15
     * It requires AWS AccessKey ID and Secret AccessKey, so firstly you need to get these.

 1. Download and unzip the source repo, or clone it using Git:
   ```sh